 In 2015, the ISMPP put an independent steering committee together to revise the guidelines and promote publication ethics.
 This committee included employees of commercial medical organizations, freelance writers, journal editors, and publishers from seven different countries.
 The updated version—the GPP3 guidelines—contained a new set of instructions for people involved in industry-sponsored research.
 These instructions promoted ethical, accurate, transparent, and responsible publication practices.
-The principles outlined in the GPP3 guidelines can be applied to all areas of academic publishing.
+The GPP3 guidelines are applicable to all areas of academic publishing.

 The GPP3 guidelines outlined ten basic principles to promote good publication standards.
 These are: